Analyzing the Surprising Variability in Word Embedding Stability Across Languages: Related Work

 \section{Related Work}

-Word embeddings are low-dimensional vectors used to represent words, normally in downstream tasks, such as named entity recognition \cite{collobert2011natural} and sentiment analysis \cite{dos2014deep}.
-They have been shown to capture both syntactic and semantic properties of words, making them useful in a wide range of NLP tasks \cite{mikolov2013distributed}.
+Word embeddings are low-dimensional vectors used to represent words, normally in downstream tasks, such as word sense disambiguation \cite{scarlini2020more} and text summarization \cite{moradi2020summarization}.
+They have been shown to capture both syntactic and semantic properties of words, making them useful in a wide range of NLP tasks \cite{wang2020static}.
 In this work, we explore word embeddings that generate one embedding per word, regardless of the word's context.
 We consider two widely used algorithms: word2vec \cite{mikolov2013distributed} and GloVe \cite{pennington2014glove}.

-\mysubsection{Embeddings in Many Languages.} In this work, we analyze embeddings in multiple languages.
-Our analysis is important because word embeddings are in common usage in many languages.
-Even when large corpora of data are not available, there has been interest in how word embeddings can be leveraged for low-resource languages \cite{adams-etal-2017-cross,jiang-etal-2018-learning}.
-To build embeddings across many different languages efficiently, some recent research has focused on building cross-lingual embedding spaces, where words from different languages are embedded in the same vector space \cite{chen-cardie-2018-unsupervised,ruder2019survey}.
-There has also been recent interest in using word embeddings to create methods that work across a wide range of languages, for instance, in sentiment analysis \cite{zhao2019multilingual}.

-\mysubsection{Intrinsic Evaluation and Analysis of Embeddings.} There has been much interest in evaluating the quality of different word embedding algorithms.
-This is typically done extrinsically, by measuring performance on a downstream task, but there have also been efforts to build reliable intrinsic evaluation techniques (e.g., \citeauthor{gladkova-drozd-2016-intrinsic} \citeyear{gladkova-drozd-2016-intrinsic}).
+Our work analyzes embeddings in multiple languages, which is important because embeddings are commonly used across many languages.
+In particular, there has been interest in embeddings for low-resource languages \cite{chimalamarri2020morphological,stringham-izbicki-2020-evaluating}.

-Intrinsic methods have also been proposed to explore the properties and limitations of word embeddings.
-Similar to the work we present here on stability, there is other research on how nearest neighbors vary as properties of the embedding spaces change \cite{pierrejean-tanguy-2018-towards}.
-Additional work has looked at how semantic and syntactic properties of words change with different embedding algorithm and parameter choices \cite{artetxe-etal-2018-uncovering,yaghoobzadeh-schutze-2016-intrinsic}.
-This previous work only evaluates on English, unlike our current research.
+In this work, we use stability to measure the quality of word embeddings.
+Similar to the work we present here on stability, other research looks at how nearest neighbors vary as properties of the embedding spaces change. \citet{pierrejean-tanguy-2018-towards} found that the lowest frequency and the highest frequency words have the highest variation among nearest neighbors.
+Additional research has explored how semantic and syntactic properties of words change with different embedding algorithm and parameter choices \cite{artetxe-etal-2018-uncovering,yaghoobzadeh-schutze-2016-intrinsic}.
+Unlike our work, previous studies only considered English.